-Within the definitions, the DFRDB is an Act administered by the CSC.
 In line with s36 of the Governance Act 2011, the CSC produces an instrument of delegation and delegations schedule in order to delegate its powers to ComSuper staff.
-In which, the DFRDB powers are delegated to position number holders.

-To ensure you hold the delegated authority to make a decision, please check the schedule located on the Delegations/Authorisations tab in the Business atlas - http://cedar:8075/files/generalcatalog/472B23D3-61D5-4959-A031-2BCF3AD4BEF4.html
+In which, the MSBS Rules are delegated to position number holders.
+To ensure you hold the delegated authority to make a decision, please check the schedule located on the Delegations/Authorisations tab in the Business atlas - http://cedar:8075/files/generalcatalog/472B23D3-61D5-4959-A031-2BCF3AD4BEF4.html.